BeatLink/Joplin-Agenda-Plugin/README.md

 ## Usage
 Agenda uses profiles to know how to sort, organize and present to-dos in the todo list.
 You can create many different profiles to generate the to-do lists you need.
 For example, you may have one profile for your work to-dos and another for your personal to-dos.
 You can have one for active tasks, and one for tasks being held.
-The only limit to the profile system is your imaginatio and the Joplin search system.
+The only limit to the profile system is your imagination and the Joplin search system.

 ### Showing and Hiding the Panel
 To show or hide the panel, click the calendar (&#f133;) icon in the toolbar, or click the menu option under Tools -> Agenda